How to Use Windows 7 System Image to Restore a Hard Disk

-Windows 7 System Image Recovery is one of the repair tools in advanced boot options.
-It allows you to replace everything on the computer with the image file, which contains all the system drives and additional drives as you need.
-That is to say, you can use Windows 7 System Image Recovery to restore a hard disk when computer breaks down and even fail to boot.
+System Image Recovery is one of the advanced boot options in Windows 7.
+It allows you to replace everything on the PC with an image file that contains all the system drives and additional drives as you need.
+That is, you can use Windows 7 System Image Recovery to restore a hard disk when computer breaks down and even fail to boot.

-System Image Recovery is a useful repair tool in Windows 7/8/10, yet sometimes it won’t work, or prompt you that no disk can be used.
+As an repair tool in Windows 7/8/10/11, System Image Recovery is useful yet sometimes won’t work, or prompt you that no disk can be used.
 These issues happen randomly and take you much effort to work them out.
-Moreover, the process of Windows 7 system image restore is admittedly slow, which might be unacceptable to people who value efficiency.
+Also, the process of Windows 7 system image restore is relatively slow.

-How to use system image recovery in Windows 7?
+How to use system image recovery to restore hard drive?
 You should first have a backup image created before the error occurs.
 Otherwise you can only reset windows 7 with installation disc.
 So this tutorial is mainly divided into 2 parts:

 Step 1.
 Click Start button, then click Control Panel > System and Security > Backup and Restore.